 \subsection{Resources}

-Now let us study the resources required for the protocol.
-A round begins when a measurement is made and ends after any subsequent circuits.
-In round $m\in\{1,\dots ,M\}$, we project onto the different sub-spaces associated with equivalence classes of irreps in $\Irr_{M-(m-1)}/{\sim} \ \cong G_{M-m}/G_{M-(m-1)}$.
-After permuting outcomes and forming minimal connected substrings that multiply to the identity element the supersites consist of at most $\abs{G_{M-m}}/\abs{G_{M-(m-1)}}$ supersites from the previous round.
-Thus, after $k$ rounds, the supersites consist of at most $\prod_{m=1}^k\abs{G_{M-m}}/\abs{G_{M-(m-1)}}=\abs{G_{M-k}}/\abs{G_{M}}=\abs{G_{M-k}}$ original sites, where the last equality follows from $G_M=\{e\}$, and therefore, the size of measured sites is independent of system-size.
-Moreover, as the number of rounds is finite, at the end of the protocol supersites are of size $O(\abs{G})$.
+Now let us examine the resources required for the protocol.
+A round begins with a measurement and ends after any subsequent circuits.
+In round $m\in\{1,\dots ,M\}$, we project onto the different subspaces corresponding to equivalence classes of irreps in $\Irr_{M-(m-1)}/{\sim} \ \cong G_{M-m}/G_{M-(m-1)}$.
+After permuting outcomes and forming minimal connected substrings that are complete, each supersite consists of at most $\abs{G_{M-m}}/\abs{G_{M-(m-1)}}$ supersites from the previous round.
+Thus, after $k$ rounds, the supersites consist of at most $\prod_{m=1}^k\abs{G_{M-m}}/\abs{G_{M-(m-1)}}=\abs{G_{M-k}}/\abs{G_{M}}=\abs{G_{M-k}}$ original sites, where the last equality follows from $G_M=\{e\}$.
+Therefore, the size of the measured sites is independent of the system-size.
+Moreover, as the number of rounds is finite, at the end of the protocol each supersite is of size $O(\abs{G})$.

 Next, let us consider the cumulative circuit depth of the protocol.
 In round $m$, we perform permutations on substrings of length at most $L^{(m)}$.
-Recall, that if the longest minimal connected substring whose product is the identity has length greater than $ L^{(m)}$, the protocol terminates and fails.
+Recall, that if the longest minimal connected substring that is complete and has length greater than $ L^{(m)}$, the protocol terminates and fails.
 An arbitrary permutation of $n$ sites can be performed using a SWAP circuit of depth at most $4n$~\cite{Bereg2016_MinSwapCircuit}.
 Thus, the SWAP circuit in round $m$ has depth at most $O(L^{(m)}(N^{(m)}))$ at the length-scale of round $m$.
 We note again, that each round effectively rescales the length-scale at which we operate.
 Moreover, $N^{(m)}\le N$.
 Therefore, we may upper bound the cumulative circuit depth of the protocol with $\max_m O(|G_m| L^{m}(N))$.
-In the subsequent sections, we will show that choosing $L^{(m)}(n)=O(\log(n))$, with a sufficiently large constant prefactor, is sufficient to ensure the probability of success converges to $1$ as $N\rightarrow \infty$.
-For such a choice, the cumulative circuit depth is $O(\log(N))$.
+In the subsequent sections, we will show that choosing $L^{(m)}(n)=O(\log n)$, with a sufficiently large constant prefactor, is sufficient to ensure the probability of success converges to $1$ as $N\rightarrow \infty$.
+For such a choice, the cumulative circuit depth is $O(\log N)$.